lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/swift_ranges/swift_ranges.md

----
-date: 2021-02-03 00:00
-description: Even after some years of experience in Swift, I still find ranges a little bit tricky and have to take a look in the docs or make a playground to test things out, before using them at work.
-This post is a cheat sheet with examples on how to use ranges.
----
 # Swift ranges cheat sheet

 Even after some years of experience in Swift, I still find ranges a little bit tricky and have to take a look in the docs or make a playground to test things out, before using them at work.
 This post is a cheat sheet with examples on how to use ranges.